philsf-biostat/SAR-2022-039-CC/README.md

-# Critical appraisal on the methods of the PLoS ONE paper "Climate Extremes Promote Fatal Co-Infections during Canine Distemper Epidemics in African Lions"
+# Critical appraisal of the methods from the PLoS ONE paper "Climate Extremes Promote Fatal Co-Infections during Canine Distemper Epidemics in African Lions"

-Review the methods and arguments on the PLoS ONE paper "Climate Extremes Promote Fatal Co-Infections during Canine Distemper Epidemics in African Lions".
+Review the methods and arguments from the PLoS ONE paper "Climate Extremes Promote Fatal Co-Infections during Canine Distemper Epidemics in African Lions".

 <!-- Statistical Analysis for Christopher Cartwright (Fiverr, 2022) -->